Master Tour Peter Paul Rubens: the genius of Antwerp

 Rubens worked from a huge atelier: the Rubenshuis in Antwerp, the beating heart of his dynamic universe.
 Towards the end of his life, he often stayed at Rubens Castle in Elewijt, a magnificent example of Flemish Renaissance architecture.

-Rubens also left an impressive legacy as a teacher, paving the way for talented artists such as Antony van Dyck and Lucas Faydherbe, the “Rubens in stone”.
+Rubens also left an impressive legacy as a teacher, paving the way for talented artists such as Anthony van Dyck and Lucas Faydherbe, the “Rubens in stone”.

 Follow in the footsteps of Rubens on this tour through Antwerp, where the master lived and worked.
 Start your journey of discovery and meet an artist with extraordinary talent and boundless interests, but also just an ordinary man with a zest for life.
 In which Rubens do you recognise yourself?